Local Pub Guide

 (01932) 842927

 Originally built in 1787 to serve bargemen on the adjacent Wey Navigation, and rebuilt in 1861.
-Family friendly contemporary style single bar pub with separate dining room.
-Usually features one house ale and two rotating guests.
-Food menu includes light bites, vegetarian and pub favourites.
-Large award winning canalside garden, especially popular in sunny weather.
-Car park is managed, check in registration with pub.
+A family friendly contemporary style single bar pub with separate a dining room.
+The pub usually features one house ale and two rotating guest beers.
+The food menu includes light bites, vegetarian and pub favourites.
+The large, award winning canalside garden is especially popular in sunny weather.
+The car park is managed, so there is a need to check in your registration with pub.

 - Black Prince